 Retro beat ‘em ups typically featured 2D graphics with side-scrolling gameplay.
 They were made up of a protagonist (or two, or four) engaging in melee combat against seemingly endless villains, and more often than not the game had a co-op feature.
 The brilliant thing about this genre is that what worked in the arcade worked equally well on home consoles during the time, such as the Sega Genesis.
 This is because 16-bit technology allowed for decent level design and gameplay.
 Of course, the move to 32-bit and 3D technology was the death knell for the “beat ‘em up” genre, as the new consoles focused more on action-adventure titles and shooters.

 Any popular genre in any entertainment medium is bound to have multiple titles.
 And brawler games in the ‘80s and ‘90s were no exception.
 There were many iconic games, including “Double Dragon 2: The Revenge.”
 This game saw mulleted hero Billy fighting alongside his twin brother Jimmy as the two sought to avenge Billy’s girlfriend Marion, who was murdered at the hands of the Shadow Warrior gang.
 “Captain America and the Avengers” was another iconic entry, giving gamers the option to play as Captain America, Iron Man, Hawkeye, and Vision.
 (The latter being the least popular choice of the four.)
 “X-Men arcade” was another four-player brawler, but many gamers cite “Punisher” as the best retro gaming beat ‘em up of them all.
 The game featured Frank Castle and Nick Fury teaming up to do little more than hurl bullets and oil drums at a never-ending stream of baddies.
+Here is a few of our picks for some great mid 90's button mashing fun.

 The death of beat ‘em ups